-Introducing the How to Start Offering Advisory Cohort–a Client Advisory Services (CAS) training program for forward-thinking accountants.
+Introducing the How to Start Offering Advisory Services Course, a tactical CAS training program for forward-thinking accountants.

 Are our clients really going to pay for these services?